-Last week my family took a mini vacation and during that time attempted to tick some of our home projects off the checklist.
+Last week my family took a mini stay-cation and during that time attempted to tick some of our home projects off the checklist.
 Long story short, caulking a small section of our baseboards was the only thing we did.

-We ripped the brand new laminate out once we realized the water wasn’t going to evaporate.
+We ripped the brand new laminate out once we realized the water wasn’t going to fully evaporate.
 It was a smelly job, to say the least.
 Our options were to either go the cheap route again and put in more laminate or bite the bullet and get hardwood.
 We chose the latter.

 The floating floors went in just as easy as the laminate, but when it came time to installing the baseboards, we just slapped them up there.
 It was exhausting enough having to install floor that you’d just installed six months before.
 Did someone say deja vu?
 We were mentally and physically done with this project and after nailing in the baseboards, we stopped.

 Nearly a year later, it dawned on me I never caulked and repainted the baseboards (oops!) so I got to work on it.
-But then I ran out of caulk and energy and told myself I’d do the small section “later.”
-More months went by and during vacation, I finally tackled this project.

 So now that THAT sad backstory is over, let’s start this basic tutorial!